MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 > [!div class="checklist"]
 >
-> - **Prioritize user flows**: Not all flows are equally critical.
-Assign priorities to each flow to guide your design decisions.
+> - **Prioritize  critical components and user flows**: Not all flows are equally critical.
+Identify the critical paths in your application and assign priorities to each flow to guide your design decisions.
 User flow design can influence which service tiers and number of instances that you choose for an App Service plan and configuration.
 >
 >     For example, your application might include front-end and back-end tiers that communicate through a message broker.
 You might choose to segment the tiers in multiple web apps to allow for independent scaling, lifecycle management, and maintenance.
 Placing a large application in a single plan can lead to memory or CPU problems and affect reliability.
 >